 Migrate an Existing Ansible Tower Install to Red Hat’s Openshift

-Ansible Tower has supported deploying to an Openshift cluster since version 3.3.
+Ansible Tower has supported running to an Openshift cluster since version 3.3.
 This post will walk you through how to move your existing Tower instances from VM’s to containers running on Openshift and retain your data.
-For a fresh install of Tower check out this blog post.
+For a fresh install of Tower on Openshift check out this blog post.

 - Familiarity with the official docs